 Program sites include Athens, Corinth, Mycenae, Olympia, Delphi and Mykonos.

-Program Cost: The 2014 program has a fee of $4,925.
-This fee includes airfare, ground and sea transportation, accomodations, excursions and site visits, museum entry fees and medical insurance.
+Program Cost: The fee for the Greece program is tentatively set at $5,300.
+A final program cost will be made available in December 2014, prior to program enrollment.
+The program fee includes airfare, ground and sea transportation, accomodations, excursions and site visits, museum entry fees and medical insurance.
 Fee does not include non-group meals and discretionary spending.

 Contact: Dr. Kirsten Day (Classics)